Welcome to our Website!

 Until He Returns Prophetic Bible Ministries is an independent, non-profit organization and is not affiliated with any church or denomination.
 Our purpose is to provide programs that will assist participants in gaining knowledge of Bible prophecy, and to proclaim the Gospel of Jesus Christ.

-Classes are normally held on the 1st and 3rd Monday of every month from 6:30-8:30 pm in the ballroom of the Best Western Ashland House Inn, located at 201 E. Ashland St. in Morton, on the 1st and 3rd Monday of every month from 6:30-8:30 pm at Grace Church, 1311 W. Hovey Street in Normal, and on the 2nd and 4th Monday of every month from 6:30-8:30 pm at Northwest Baptist Church, located at 5430 N. Big Hollow Road in Peoria.
+Classes are normally held on the 1st and 3rd Monday of every month from 6:30-8:30 pm at Liberty Bible Church, 1408 Church Rd. in Eureka, on the 1st and 3rd Monday of every month from 6:30-8:30 pm at Grace Church, 1311 W. Hovey Street in Normal, and on the 2nd and 4th Monday of every month from 6:30-8:30 pm at Northwest Baptist Church, located at 5430 N. Big Hollow Road in Peoria.
 There is no fee for taking these classes; however, free-will offerings are accepted.
 Refreshments and coffee are provided.

 Dear Friends in Christ,

 The Lord recently gave me a refresher course in witnessing.
 I welcomed it as the midterm elections occupied much of my attention and prayer life in autumn.
 I have become as absorbed in the aftermath, watching with prayer and interest as the administration uses their newly-secured leverage in the Senate to advance the conservative agenda.
 It was truly refreshing to be “schooled” by the Lord to not forsake witnessing and shining the light of Christ on the lost—even in the midst of civil chaos.